12 Things to Do in New York in October

 New York City Wine and Food Festival| ©nantuck3t

 Hello, foodies!
-October also sees the New York City Wine and Food Festival, the city's biggest food and wine festival, where you can enjoy tastings, evenings with TV chefs (the Arguiñanos of America), parties, hands-on cooking classes and wine tastings.
-Who's more?
+October also sees the Big Apple host the New York City Wine and Food Festival, the city's largest food and wine festival, where you can enjoy tastings, attend evenings with TV chefs (the Arguiñanos of America), go to parties, practical cooking classes and wine tastings.
+Who can beat that?

-On the other hand, if you're a caffeine lover, you have a very special date with coffee at the New York Coffee Festival, a shot that will give you the energy you need to travel and make a thousand plans in the Big Apple.
+On the other hand, if you're a caffeine lover, you have a very special date with coffee at the New York Coffee Festival, a boost that will give you the energy you need to explore and do a thousand things in the Big Apple.

 Nuria's Traveller Tip

-Enjoy one of the best sunsets on the Staten Island boat that connects the southern tip of Manhattan with Staten Island.
+Enjoy one of the best sunsets on the Staten Island ferry that connects the southern tip of Manhattan with Staten Island.
 The best part?
 It's free!

 Autumn in Central Park| ©Levon Avdoyan